 Bet-at-home are very keen to verify an account immediately, and have been doing this long before the law required it, so you may notice you are asked for verification documents, such as a copy of photo ID, when you register.

 Below is a screenshot of what you will see when you register.

 This is nothing to worry about, and if anything shows this brand are conscientious and secure.
 Other bookies usually wait a little longer to verify you but the process is exactly the same, to bet you must prove your age and identity.

 The Bet-At-Home Site

-The bet-at-home betting site is a dream to use once you get started.
-The interface is super clean and not crowded with markets and flash graphics.
-This makes finding what you want to bet on an absolute breeze.
+The bet-at-home betting site is a professional looking site and very easy to use once you get started.
+The interface is clean and not crowded with markets and flash graphics.
+This makes finding what you want to bet on a breeze.
 Live betting is equally as easy to use and in fact it is amazing how these guys cram so many markets into the space and yet keep the clarity.

 For the average punter this book has everything you need to bet on standard sports markets.
 For those looking for lines not usually found elsewhere such as floorball, bandy, various combat sports and eSports then this is actually one of the best betting sites around.
 Bet-at-home have been around a long time and while they may be relatively new to the UK market they do have a lot of experience and resources.

 It is worth noting they do not cover horse or greyhound racing.